rux616/starfield-junk-in-your-ships-trunk/support/docs/README.md

 Summary
 -------
-(You want variety?
+(Cargo holds, fuel tanks, shields, and more.
+You want variety?
 We got variety.
-Now with decorative modules!
-Adds 455 cargo hold variants and 444 shield variants, covering all respective vanilla modules.)
+Adds new flips/orientations/variants to many different modules.)

 Up?
 Yes!
 Down?
 Also yes!
 Left?
 Still yes!
 Right?
 I'll give you three guesses, and the first two don't count!
 You want variety?
 We got variety.
-The JIYT Consortium is proud to offer 455 additional cargo hold and 444 shield flips/orientations/variants over and above the defaults.
+The JIYT Consortium is proud to offer 455 additional cargo, 444 shield, and 309 fuel tank flips/orientations/variants over and above the defaults.
 Want that module to stick on the back, but it only sticks to the side right now?
 Come on in.

 But wait, there's more!
 As a bonus, you also get additional decorative versions of all of them!
 That's right!
-All the looks with none of the cost or weight.
-Or functionality, but who cares about that?
+All the looks with only a fraction of the cost or weight.
+And none of the functionality, but who cares about that when your ship looks this good, am I right?
 You can find these marvelous new modules in the "Decorative" category in the Ship Builder.

 ([TOC](#table-of-contents))